sevenlabs-hq/carbon/examples/jupiter-swap-postgres/README.md

 1. Logging is set up (stdout + rotating `/logs/run-*.log` files).
 2. A sqlx migration creates all Jupiter-specific tables if they do not already exist.
+3. The datasource selected via `DATASOURCE` is initialized:
-3. `RpcTransactionCrawler` connects to the RPC HTTP endpoint and starts polling for new transactions mentioning the Jupiter program (`JUP6L...`).
+   - `RpcTransactionCrawler` polls for signatures mentioning the Jupiter program (`JUP6L...`) when backfilling via HTTP.
+   - `RpcBlockCrawler` fetches the most recent slot via `getSlot` and immediately begins streaming new blocks forward using the same ~10 req/s pacing.
 4. For each decoded instruction, `JupiterSwapProcessor` writes structured records via `JupiterSwapRepository`.

 You can inspect progress / warnings via the generated log file or by watching stdout.
 To confirm data is flowing, connect with `psql` and query the tables listed below.